Self care is a buzz worthy topic these days. It’s all over instagram.

 This aspect of self care is essential because most people spend a lot of time at their jobs.
 It’s easy to get wrapped up in the stress of meeting deadlines, working interpersonally, hitting quotas, etc. That’s why so many working professionals experience burnout.
 And as we know, consistently taking care of ourselves aids in preventing that.
 This type of self care also applies what we bring to the table professionally.
 It means highlighting our strengths and sharing our knowledge within the workplace.

 This is SO IMPORTANT!
 Financial stress is one of the worst types of stress in my opinion.
 The good news is, practicing financial self care can help manage that stress.
 It’s all about looking at your responsibilities and creating a plan to manage them.

 Spiritual self care is a focus on what beliefs and values are most important to you and implementing that into your life on a regular basis.

 LAST BUT NOT LEAST!
 I personally am NOT someone who can thrive in chaos.
-I will clean my entire room before I take a nap because it helps me relax.
 I need to de clutter regularly or I’ll lose it.
 And that’s just one aspect of environmental self care.
 It can also look like limiting technology or minimizing waste.
 Basically, it’s keeping your environment peaceful and calming for you.

 See, I told you self care was deeper than what we see on Instagram.
 It can be tough to set a boundary with a friend.
 It’s not glamorous to create a budget.
 And it can be difficult to admit fault or ask for help.
 But, these things, along with social outings, creativity, and exercise all contribute to a healthier, more satisfied self.
 After all, self care is literally caring for yourself – present and future.